Read This First

 Prompt 2: Provide me with a list of the average global incomes for each decade since 1850.

-The pressure point is The average global incomes for each decade since 1850: this is where Economic Comparisons stops being merely named and starts guiding judgment.
+The live issue is The average global incomes for each decade since 1850.
+This is where Economic Comparisons starts to guide judgment instead of merely sounding important.

-At this stage, the gain is not memorizing the conclusion but learning to think with The average global incomes for each decade and Global vs. US Average Income.
+Treat The average global incomes for each decade and Global vs. US Average Income as handles, not slogans.
 A map is successful only when it shows dependence, priority, and tension rather than a decorative list of parts.
 The economic pressure is incentives: moral hope, policy design, and human behavior have to be held in the same field of view.

 Structured comparison